-- 77. The above paragraphs are incorporated herein by reference. - 78.
+- 53. The above paragraphs are incorporated herein by reference. - 54.
 The Fifth Amendment to the U.S. Constitution provides: "No person shall . . . be deprived of life, liberty, or property, without due process of law[.]"
 U.S. Const. amend.
-V. The Due Process Clause of the Fifth Amendment requires that parties deprived of their property receive

-- 79. The individual Plaintiffs, as U.S. citizens, are entitled to the protections of the due process clause.
-Plaintiff Xiaomi, as a foreign entity that has substantial connections with the United States, also is entitled to the protections of the due process clause.
+V. The Due Process Clause of the Fifth Amendment requires that parties deprived of their property receive adequate notice and an opportunity to be heard.
+Mathews v.
+Eldridge, 424 U.S. 319, 334-35 (1976). - 55.
+Xiaomi, as a foreign entity that has substantial connections with the United States, is entitled to the protections of the due process clause.
 See N. Sec.
 Co. v.
 United States, 24 S. Ct.
 436, 444 (1904) ("Corporations are persons within the meaning of the constitutional provision forbidding the deprivation of property without due process of law, as well as a denial of the equal protection of the laws."); Nat'l Council of Resistance of Iran v.
 Dept. of State, 251 F.3d 192, 203 (D.C.
 Cir.
-2001) (foreign organizations that have "entered the territory of the United States and established substantial connections with this country . . . are entitled to the protections of the Constitution"). - 80.
-The designation of Xiaomi as a CCMC and resulting Restrictions under Executive Order 13959 deprive Xiaomi of its property and liberty rights, including its rights to access U.S. capital markets, its contractual relationships with shareholders, financial institutions, and other members of the public, its ability to effectively operate in its chosen business, and its reputation and professional goodwill. - 81.
-The designation of Xiaomi as a CCMC and resulting Restrictions under Executive Order 13959 deprive the individual Plaintiffs of their ability to transact in or possess Xiaomi securities, and their ability to participate in Xiaomi's corporate governance. - 82.
-Plaintiffs received no notice of the Designation before it was published on January 14, 2021, nor did they receive any explanation for the Designation, notice of any material on which the agencies relied, or any opportunity to respond and be heard on the Designation and the Restrictions imposed by Executive Order 13959.

-83. The Designation and Restrictions are therefore unconstitutional because they deprive Plaintiffs of their liberty and property rights without due process of law.

-84. Defendants' unlawful acts are causing and will continue to cause irreparable harm to Plaintiffs and third parties.
+2001) (foreign organizations that have "entered the territory of the United States and established substantial connections with this country . . . are entitled to the protections of the Constitution").

+- 56. The designation of Xiaomi as a CCMC and resulting restrictions under Executive Order 13959 deprive Xiaomi of its property and liberty rights, including its rights to access U.S. capital markets, its contractual relationships with shareholders, financial institutions, and other members of the public, its ability to effectively operate in its chosen business, and its reputation and professional goodwill. - 57.
+Xiaomi received no notice of the Designation before it was published on January 14, 2021, nor did Xiaomi receive any explanation for the Designation, notice of any material on which the agencies relied, or any opportunity to respond and be heard on the Designation and the restrictions imposed by Executive Order 13959. - 58.
+The Designation is therefore unconstitutional because it deprives Xiaomi of its liberty and property rights without due process of law. - 59.
+Defendants' unlawful acts are causing and will continue to cause irreparable harm to Xiaomi and third parties.